cicirao/APIproject1/README.md

     During the process of presenting data in the browser, I manipulated them by DOM: to get the HTML node, append child node, change the inner HTML or other attributes.
-Also, I've tried to use "querySelector" to get the node.
-I know the code could be easier by using "querySelector", but I failed.
+Also, I've tried to use "querySelector" to get the node, and I succeed at last.

     I also use some method: Math.max(), when finding the favourite style.
-    When adding songs to the list, I use high-order function.
+    When adding songs to the list, I've tried to use high-order function.
 It's fun and can make my function concise.
-    But I just succeed half.
-I'm trying to figure out why.
-I just write a fucntion contains a part of the reused code.
-But for the other part, if I replace them with a function, that couldn't work.
-So I'm still trying to modify the code.
+But I failed.
+I'm trying to figure out why and modify the code.

     So, although it looks like I've achieve my goal, it still need some improvement.